 Businesses can also access the Advisor Concierge service.
 The Advisor Concierge is a guided service that aims to connect businesses to highly experienced board Chairs and advisors for advisory board engagements.

 Aspiring advisory board members frequently take advantage of our professional development and education programs.
 These programs are setting the global standard for independent advisory board education.
-The Executive Chair Program is proving especially popular as is general membership as a vetted Approved Advisor.
+The Certified Chair Executive Program is proving especially popular as is general membership as a vetted Approved Advisor.

 If you are looking for reports on the state of the global advisory sector, frameworks and other information, browse this site or contact us directly.